COMMON GROUND/ fragile fragments @ Kunstenfestival Watou 2023

 In Jerome Derycke’s second-hand shop, further down the village, Bernakiewicz discovered more fragile fragments.
 The seemingly unrelated objects, though systematically arranged, reminded him of Aby Warburg’s famous Mnemosyne pictorial atlas in which the latter explored the knock-on effects of classical antiquity in his time.
 By immersing himself in local history, and getting extensively acquainted with a number of villagers, Bernakiewicz felt he shared some common ground with them.
 Paying special attention to the fragile elements he encountered - the small patch of woods, the mirror, the objects in the shop - he built an installation in which subtle connections in time and place are created via scale models.
 With this, he wants to make the invisible visible, that which connects the inhabitants, artists and visitors of Watou - a certain history.

-A patch of woods, a second-hand shop, a war (...there's always an elephant in the room.).
+A patch of woods, a second-hand shop, a war.
 Summer 2022 I encountered Watou and its community a first time during the Patchwork residency.
-A patch of woods stood out to me, as well as the fragility of this beautiful town buzzing late night with agricultural noises, feet on the ground.
-Strange encounters, a short conversation about a bench and some shoes on the pavement or with a man setting out to cast concrete early morning or the farmer, seemingly sleeping close to his fields.
-A passionate community.
+A patch of woods stood out to me, as well as the fragility of this beautiful town buzzing late night with agricultural noises, feet firmly in the ground.
+Strange encounters, short conversations about a bench and some shoes on the pavement; with a man setting out to cast concrete early morning; or with the farmer, seemingly sleeping close to his fields.
+A passionate community. (there's always an elephant in the room.)

 This project was developed mainly through models.
 The physical distance to Watou meant I could only visit the village and Guido's childhood home a few times.
-Thus I started recreating this place in my atelier, models ranging in scale from 1/100 to 1/33, playing with paper, light, space, how to arrange the fragile fragments inside, learning this environment.
+Thus I started recreating this place in my atelier, models ranging in scale from 1/100 to 1/33, playing with paper, light, space, how to arrange the fragile fragments inside, learning this environment as a scenography of/for life.
 A big scale model of the kitchen (1/15) provided ample space to experiment with a Warburgian treatment of that room.
 In the end a boxed final model (1/75) became a gift for the Doolaeghe family.

 A map in the kitchen, but also in my mind.
 One could see it as a large scale model as well.
-Everything started with the idea of swapping that particular patch woods for the parking lot the market square now is, allowing the statue of the unknown soldier some silence, as well as the Watou villagers well deserved greenery.
-Little did I know that internal map would grow into a story about life, connecting people and places.
+Everything started with the idea of swapping 'that particular patch of woods' for the parking lot the market square now is, allowing the statue of the unknown soldier some silence, as well as the Watou villagers some well deserved greenery.
+Little did I know that this internal map would grow into a story about life: connecting people and places.